FIWARE/tutorials.Step-by-Step/docs/historic-context.md

 ---

-# Mongo DB - Persisting Context Data into a Database
+# MongoDB - Persisting Context Data into a Database

 Persisting historic context data using MongoDB technology is relatively simple to configure since we are already using a MongoDB instance to hold data related